PaulSchiretz/pgl-backup/README.md

 # pgl-backup

 `pgl-backup` is a simple, powerful, and robust file backup utility written in Go.
 It is designed for creating versioned backups of local directories to another local or network-attached drive.
-It supports both periodic snapshots and an efficient incremental mode with a sophisticated retention policy.
+It supports both periodic snapshots and an efficient incremental mode with a flexible retention policy.

 ## Key Features

 *   **Backup Modes**:
     *   **Incremental (default)**: Maintains a single "current" backup directory that is efficiently updated.
 At a configurable interval (e.g., daily), the "current" backup is rolled over into a timestamped archive.
 This is ideal for frequent, low-overhead backups.
     *   **Snapshot**: Each backup run creates a new, unique, timestamped directory.
 This is useful for creating distinct, point-in-time copies.
-*   **Sophisticated Retention Policy**: Automatically cleans up old backups by keeping a configurable number of hourly, daily, weekly, and monthly archives.
+*   **Flexible Retention Policy**: Automatically cleans up outdated backups by keeping a configurable number of hourly, daily, weekly, and monthly archives.
 This gives you a fine-grained history without filling up your disk.
 *   **Concurrency Safe**: A robust file-locking mechanism prevents multiple backup instances from running against the same target directory simultaneously, protecting data integrity.
 *   **Pre- and Post-Backup Hooks**: Execute custom shell commands before the sync begins or after it completes, perfect for tasks like dumping a database or sending a notification.
-*   **Flexible Configuration**: Configure backups using a simple `pgl-backup.conf` JSON file, and override any setting with command-line flags for one-off tasks.
+*   **Adjustable Configuration**: Configure backups using a simple `pgl-backup.conf` JSON file, and override any setting with command-line flags for one-off tasks.
 *   **Multiple Sync Engines**:
     *   **`native`**: A high-performance, concurrent, cross-platform engine written in pure Go.
     *   **`robocopy`** (Windows only): Uses the battle-tested `robocopy.exe` utility for maximum performance on Windows.